PierreNabil/AinShamsFlow/README.md

 * [Todo](#Todo)

 ## Project Description:
-AinShamsFlow (asf) is a Deep Learning Framework built by our [Team](#Team-Members) from Ain Shams University in December 2020.
+AinShamsFlow (asf) is a Deep Learning Framework built by our [Team](#Team-Members) from Ain Shams University during December 2020 - January 2021.

 The Design and Interface is inspired heavily from Keras and TensorFlow.

 However, we only implement everything from scratch using only simple libraries such as numpy and matplotlib.

 ## Project Structure:
 The Design of all parts can be seen in the following UML Diagram.